andreasmhallberg/readingnotes/Jordan, 2014. Reading Direction and the Central Perceptual Span - Evidence from Arabic and English.md

 - Arabic-English bilinguals

-- When reading English, performance better if moving window bigger on the right, when reading Arabic, performance petter if moving window bigger on the left.
+- When reading English, performance better if moving window bigger on the right, when reading Arabic, performance better if moving window bigger on the left.
 505

-@Ω
+@eye-tracking
+@reading